-Degree requirements vary depending on which emphasis area is chosen, and the general education requirements of the College of Human and Environmental Sciences are followed.
-These requirements can be obtained from the student services office in the College Human Environmental Sciences (Gwynn 106).
+Degree requirements vary depending on which emphasis area is chosen, and the general education requirements of the College of Arts and Science are followed.
+These requirements can be obtained from the student services office in the College Arts and Science.
 Incoming Freshman, with careful planning, may be able to complete both the Merchandising and Marketing and the Product Development options.

 No prior experience is required; experiences in a wide array of areas will be presented early on in the program in order to better direct students’ interest areas.